 These small investments can lead to huge amounts of money for startups.
 For example, in 2017, the entertainment company Meow Wolf raised more than $1.3 million from 621 investors.
 This is just one of many success stories.

-Why is Equity Crowdfunding So Popular?
+Why Is Equity Crowdfunding So Popular?

 Since the slow birth of equity crowdfunding in around 2009, this method of investing has now overtaken angel investing in terms of annual funding.